Cars

 on the bends.

-newspaper cutting about Brian W.'s son, Simon
+A newspaper cutting about Brian W.'s son, Simon

 Wallace, who entered F1 racing in 2005.

 Les Suckling raced Jag-motored Seniors.
+Les Suckling # 132 in the Coventry pits in 1970.
 Just

-behind you can see Bob Laurie's trailer (Bob's car appeared
+behind you can see Bob Laurie's trailer.

 Ian Ireland's red-top #267 snapped